swords123/IDA-3D/README.md

 ## Installation
 This implementation is based on the [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark), and you can check [INSTALL.md](https://github.com/facebookresearch/maskrcnn-benchmark/blob/master/INSTALL.md) for installation instructions.

 We tested this code under python 3.7, PyTorch 1.1.0, CUDA 10.0 on Ubuntu 18.04.
 We also provide the off-the-shelf running environment based on [Singularity](https://sylabs.io/docs/) and [Anaconda](https://www.anaconda.com/).
-You can download directly from [here](http://pan.dlut.edu.cn/share?id=rzcyznsyacaz) and [here](http://pan.dlut.edu.cn/share?id=rweur3sy9rpw) and run the folowing commands.
+You can download directly from [here](http://pan.dlut.edu.cn/share?id=rzcyznsyacaz) and [here](http://pan.dlut.edu.cn/share?id=rweur3sy9rpw) and run the following commands.
 ```bash
 unzip env_IDA3D.zip -d ~/anaconda3/envs/